Post-registration Requirements for all Registered Companies

 - Notice of changes in the share capital

 - Notice of change of a registered office address

 Annual Returns for Registered Entities

 The Companies Act 28 of 2004 requires that all active Companies and Close Corporations submit their Annual Duty returns.
 Annual Duties are payable to the Registrar of Companies and Close Corporations at the end of the entity””s financial year.
 The prescribed annual duty form for Companies is CM23, and that of a Close Corporation is CC7, which can be downloaded on this site.
 Failure to pay annual duties constitutes an offence under Section 181 of the Companies Act of 2004 and Section 26 of the Close Corporation Act, 1988.
 Penalties are provided for under those two Acts.
 The fine rates applicable on the Annual Duty items (CC7 or CM23) are enshrined in the Companies Act of 2004.

 Consequences for the non-payment of Annual Duties

-A maximum of two reminders will be generated for organisations that have not settled their dues.
-After the second reminder, a non-voluntary deregistration process for an organisation will be automatically initiated.
-At each stage, reminder letters, deregistration notices and letters to the Receiver of Revenue and Social Security Commission will be sent to the owners of the company as applicable.
+A maximum of two reminders will be generated for entities that have not settled their dues.
+After the second reminder, a non-voluntary de-registration process for the entity will be automatically initiated.
+At each stage, reminder letters, de-registration notices and letters to the Receiver of Revenue and Social Security Commission will be sent to the owners of the entity as applicable.